claytantor/jupyter-dl4j-scala-wisphc/README.md

 # jupyter-dl4j-scala-wisphc

-This project is intended to provide a comprehensive deeplearning environment using the deeplearning4j platform. *Currently this project is in progress and major components have not been included yet.*
+This project is intended to provide a comprehensive deeplearning environment using the deeplearning4j platform. *We have noticed incosistent startup behaviours for this conatiner, this has been resolved by restarting the Jupyter kernal.*

 ## Status